Venetoclax: History

 In 2015, the United States Food and Drug Administration (FDA) granted the breakthrough therapy designation to venetoclax for people with CLL or SLL who have relapsed, become intolerant to, or refractory to previous treatment.

 In April 2016, the FDA approved venetoclax for use in those with CLL who have 17p deletion (deletion located on the chromosome 17 short arm) and who have been treated with at least one prior therapy.
 Based on overall response rate, the indication was approved under accelerated FDA approval.

 The efficacy of venetoclax was tested in a single-arm clinical trial of 106 participants with CLL who have a 17p deletion and who had received at least one prior therapy.
 Trial participants took venetoclax orally every day, beginning with 20 mg and increasing over a five-week period to 400 mg.
 Results showed that 80 percent of trial participants experienced a complete or partial remission of their cancer.
 The trial was conducted in the US, Canada, France, Germany, Poland, the United Kingdom, and Australia.

 The application for venetoclax was granted priority review and accelerated approval along with breakthrough therapy designation and orphan drug designation.

 Venetoclax was approved for use in the European Union in December 2016.

 In June 2018, the FDA granted regular approval to venetoclax for people with CLL or small lymphocytic lymphoma (SLL), with or without 17p deletion, who have received at least one prior therapy.

 Approval was based on MURANO (NCT02005471), a randomized (1:1), multicenter, open-label trial of venetoclax with rituximab (VEN+R) versus bendamustine with rituximab (B+R) in 389 participants with CLL who had received at least one prior line of therapy.
-Participants in the VEN+R arm completed a 5-week ramp-up venetoclax scheduleand then received venetoclax 400 mg once daily for 24 months measured from the rituximab start date.
+Participants in the VEN+R arm completed a 5-week ramp-up venetoclax schedule and then received venetoclax 400 mg once daily for 24 months measured from the rituximab start date.
 Rituximab was initiated after venetoclax ramp-up and given for 6 cycles (375 mg/m2 intravenously on cycle 1 day 1 and 500 mg/m2 intravenously on day 1 of cycles 2–6, with a 28-day cycle length).
 The comparator arm received 6 cycles of B+R (bendamustine 70 mg/m2 on days 1 and 2 of each 28-day cycle and rituximab at the above described dose and schedule).

 The application for venetoclax in combination with rituximab was granted priority review along with a breakthrough therapy designation.